spironoo/miro-cases/README.md

 3D printable cases designed for **Smol Stacked SlimeVR** trackers.

+## Need Help?

+Contact me on Discord @spiro.ooo or in the SlimeVR Marketplace.
+Search for Miro Trackers.

 ## About

 Miro Cases are custom enclosures for the Smol Slime (nRF) tracker configuration in a stacked layout.
 These cases are designed to house the compact nRF52-based SlimeVR trackers that use Enhanced ShockBurst (ESB) protocol for highly power-efficient full-body tracking in VR.